bouvet-openlab/typescript-angular-workshop/README.md

 The service has two public methods: `getAllBooks` and `searchTitlesAndAuthors`.
 Note in the interface that both functions returns the type `ng.IPromise<LibraryApp.Models.Book[]>`, in plain english: a promise that when resolved, returns an array of books.

 There are also some private helper methods that are used to parse incoming JSON data to the app-specific model objects.
 A side note: Strictly speaking, this is not necessary to make this work.
-You can just return the promise directly without the manual property mapping to the `Book` model, but then the datatype will then be `any` which is not desired.
-If you commit to TypeScript, it is my opinion that you will get a better solution by strictly applying types where possible.
+You can just return the promise directly without the manual property mapping to the `Book` model, but then the type will be `any` which is not desired.
+If you commit to TypeScript, it is my opinion that you will get a better solution by strictly applying types where possible and adhere to the rules and infrastructure TypeScript provides.

 **6. Review and modify: book.ts** <br/>
 Let's inspect the `Book` model.
 Open `app\models\book.ts`.
 This is the model that is displayed on the screen that we need to add the location to.
 In its current state it has 3 private fields and 3 properties with a getter and setter each.